 The reason I quickly scroll to the bottom of the page on many blog posts

 One of the things I look for when reading destination travel articles on blogs is a disclosure message from the writer.
 I quickly tire of writers who have glowing reviews of resort after resort and every destination article reads like it is a marketing article, with a line at the bottom of the page stating the hotel accommodation and everything was provided by some DMO.
 I know several popular travel writers who rack up tens of thousands of dollars in free hotel nights and meals and cruises each year.

 I used the opportunity this week at IPW to meet with representatives of places along my route from Orlando to Knoxville.
 Most of my road trip will still be my traveled and paid for on my own, yet several pieces of my itinerary changed after speaking to representatives from Florida, Georgia, South Carolina, North Carolina and Tennessee who mentioned specific places and activities that interested me.

 Road tripping through the southeastern USA is a journey I am excited to start tomorrow morning.
 I look forward to sharing some destination stories as I experience them.
 One aspect of my writing that I think will hold true, regardless of whether I dine or sleep on a press comp or pay my own way, is my voice for the journey will not sound like I write for a DMO.

-I try to tell my travel story is the way I see and experience it in my own unique way.
+I try to tell my own travel story in the way I see and experience it.